rezarajan/sdc-behavioral-cloning/report.md

 As previously mentioned, the model uses two dropout layers to reduce overfitting.
 Specifically, the first dropout layer has a dropout rate of 0.25, and the second 0.50, following the filter-type structure.

-Furthermore, the data is suffled on each epoch, and separated into training and validation sets to ensure that it is not fitting to any particular subset of the data.
+Furthermore, the data is shuffled on each epoch, and separated into training and validation sets to ensure that it is not overfitting to any particular subset of the data.

 Ultimately, the evaluation of model generalization can be tested by running it on different tracks, i.e. in different environments.
-Therefore, the model is also trained and tested on data from track 2.
+Therefore, the model is trained and tested on data from both tracks 1 and 2.

 Model overfitting during training is also observed using a stopper, where the loss metric is evaluated after each epoch, to ensure that a minimum difference between the current and previous loss values are met.
 If not, then after a set number of attempts (called patience), the training is stopped.
 This ensures that the loss is always decreasing, and training stops when it does not, to avoid overfitting.